 It wouldn’t be Valentine’s for me without a cute cupcake!
 They are the perfect gift and there is lots of fun things you can purchase at the craft stores these days to package them up in.
-I found some cute gift bags this year at Hobby Lobby to place mine in.
+I found some cute gift bags this year at Hobby Lobby to place these Strawberry Filled Cupcakes in.
 Last year I found some cute boxes at Michael’s.
 I’ve even seen fun packaging at Walmart.

-Now this cup recipe is an original made by be.
+Now, I am the creator of this original cupcake recipe.
 My inspiration came from 4 different recipes.
 The frosting recipe itself in one I adapted from Bake It In a Cake.
 The recipe there caught my eye because it is made with Laffy Taffy frosting.
 The whole idea was one I had to give a try and I am so glad I did.
 I love this frosting!
 It is thick yet fluffy all at the same time.
 It also gets a slight strawberry flavor to it from the laffy taffy along with it’s beautiful light pink color.
 So good!
 I now want to try this frosting out with all different laffy taffy flavors.

 Now if for some reason the whole laffy taffy thing has you put off, another great frosting to go on these cupcakes would be the recipe I have for Strawberry Jam Buttercream.